-SB378/HB549 Tennessee Critical Infrastructure Act.
-Sponsors Sen. Rose, Paul; Rep. Cochran, Mark Category State Government Senate Status 02/10/25 - Introduced in the Senate House Status 02/05/25 - Referred to House Public Service Subcommittee.
+SB378/HB549Tennessee Critical Infrastructure Act.SponsorsSen.
+Rose, Paul; Rep. Cochran, Mark

+CategoryState GovernmentSenate Status02/10/25 - Introduced in the Senate 50015015 Sen. Nose, Faul, Nep.
+Cochian, Mark Category State Government Senate Status 02/10/25 - Introduced in the Senate House Status 02/05/25 - Referred to House Public Service Subcommitte House Status 02/05/25 - Referred to House Public Service Subcommittee.

-This bill enacts the "Tennessee Critical Infrastructure Protection Act."
+Comment This bill enacts the "Tennessee Critical Infrastructure Protection Act."
 This Act prohibits a governmental entity from entering into a contract or other agreement relating to critical infrastructure in this state with a company that is a foreign principal from a foreign adversary country if the agreement would allow such foreign principal to directly or remotely access or control critical infrastructure in this state.
 A governmental or non-governmental entity may enter into a contract or agreement relating to critical infrastructure with a foreign principal from a foreign adversary country or use products or services produced by such foreign principal if: (1) there is no other reasonable option for addressing the need relevant to state critical infrastructure; (2) the contract is pre-approved by the department of finance and administration; and (3) not entering into such a contract or agreement would pose a greater threat to the state than the threat associated with entering into the contract.

 SB380/HB421 Continuing education for utility district commissioners.
-Sponsors Sen. Walley, Page; Rep. Marsh, Pat Category Public Employees Senate Status 02/12/25 - Set for Senate State & Local Government Committee 02/18/25.
-House Status 02/12/25 - House deferred 02/26/25.
+Sponsors Sen. Walley, Page; Rep. Marsh, Pat Category Public Employees Amendment Summary Senate State & Local Government Committee amendment 1 (003624) reduces the required training and continuing education hours for the petitioner from twelve to six.
+Subcommittee Amendments HCOMBUS 2025-02-21.pdf Senate Status 02/20/25 - Set for Senate Floor 02/24/25.
+House Status 02/19/25 - Set for House Business & Utilities Subcommittee 02/26/25.
 Comment This bill does two things.
 First, it reduces the number of required hours for continuing education for governing board members of utilities from 12 hours to 6 hours for each three year continuing education period.
 Second, it permits a person who has become ineligible to serve as a utility district commissioner due to the failure to timely get the required initial training or continuing education to file a petition for reinstatement of the person's eligibility to serve as a utility district commissioner with the TBOUR.

-SB418/HB4 Actions brought against a local governmental entity under the TN Governmental Tort Liability
+SB418/HB4 Actions brought against a local governmental entity under the TN Governmental Tort Liability Act - recovery amounts.
 Sponsors Sen. Akbari, Raumesh; Rep. Bulso, Gino Category Tort Liability Senate Status 02/12/25 - Referred to Senate Judiciary Committee.
-House Status 02/12/25 - House Civil Justice Subcommittee deferred to 02/26/24.

-Act - recovery amounts.

-This bill Increases the amount that a person may recover in an action brought against a local governmental entity under the Tennessee Governmental Tort Liability Act for claims brought on or after July 1, 2025, to \$750,000 for the bodily injury or death of one person in one accident, \$1,500,000 for the bodily injury or death of all persons in one accident, and \$250,000 for the injury or destruction of property of others in one accident.
-The current limits which were set in 2007 are \$300,000 for the bodily injury or death of one person in one accident, \$700,000 for the bodily injury or death of one person in one accident, \$700,000 for the bodily injury or death of one person in one accident, \$700,000 for the bodily injury or death of one person in one accident, \$700,000 for the bodily injury or death of one person in one accident, \$700,000 for the bodily injury or death of all persons in one accident, and \$100,000 for the injury or destruction of property of others in one accident.
+House Status 02/19/25 - Set for House Civil Justice Subcommittee 02/26/25.
+Comment This bill Increases the amount that a person may recover in an action brought against a local governmental entity under the Tennessee Governmental Tort Liability Act for claims brought on or after July 1, 2025, to \$750,000 for the bodily injury or death of one person in one accident, \$1,500,000 for the bodily injury or death of all persons in one accident, and \$250,000 for the injury or destruction of property of others in one accident.
+The current limits which were set in 2007 are \$300,000 for the bodily injury or death of one person in one accident, \$700,000 for the bodily injury or death of all persons in one accident, \$700,000 for the bodily injury or death of all persons in one accident.
+SB425/HB66 Confidential records - exceptions.
+Sponsors Sen. Reeves, Shane; Rep. Sparks, Mike